Successful Mercury Measurement Campaign at Mount Etna

 An airport and the little town of Linguaglossa at the foot of the Sicilian volcano, Mount Etna, became a research base for Prof. Dr. Ralf Ebinghaus and Andreas Weigelt of the Institute of Coastal Research at the Helmholtz-Zentrum Geesthacht.
 From 29th July to the 3rd August, this was the location for an international measuring campaign, carried out in the scope of the EU project, Global Mercury Observation System (GMOS).
 Measurements were taken of the mercury emissions from the 3,300 metre high Mount Etna.
 The background of the campaign: the significance of natural sources must be known in order to assess the potential for the reduction of man-made mercury emissions.

-Prof. Dr. Ralf Ebinghaus in a group of international scientists in front of the vulcano Mount Etna [Download]
+Prof. Dr. Ralf Ebinghaus with international scientists in front of the volcano Etna.
+Photo: HZG

 Volcanoes are one of the natural sources of mercury emissions.